Stratify-Artificial-Intelligence/backend/README.md

-# stratify-backend
+# Backend
-Backend module of Stratify
+Backend module of Veyra